conda/conda/docs/source/install/full.rst

 **Linux Anaconda uninstall**

-Because Anaconda is contained in one directory, uninstalling Anaconda is simple -- in your terminal window, remove the entire anaconda install directory: ``rm -rf ~/anaconda``
+To uninstall Anaconda open a terminal window and remove the entire anaconda install
+directory: ``rm -rf ~/anaconda``.
+You may also edit ``~/.bash_profile`` and remove the anaconda directory from your ``PATH`` environment variable, and remove the hidden .condarc file and .conda and .continuum directories which may have been created in the home directory with ``rm -rf ~/.condarc ~/.conda ~/.continuum``.

 OS X Anaconda install